-255 INTRODUCTION TO PROGRAMMING
+255 INTRODUCTION TO COMPUTER SCIENCE

 This course is an introductory computer science course that inspires students to utilize creativity, problem-solving, and communication skills as a framework for design challenges and programming assignments.
-You will learn how to program animations, interactive art, and games to develop a personalized interactive program.
+Students will learn how to program websites, animations, games, and even music using HTML, CSS and JavaScript.
+Starting with simple shapes, students will progress to more sophisticated sprite-based games and animations.
+Using music technology, students will write their own computer code to create and remix music that is unique, design new sounds, effects, and musical structures.
 Students will also learn how to use the computer as a tool for developing software applications.
-Emphasis will be placed on acquiring those skills that equally apply to a job setting as well as for personal use.
 A wide variety of practical problems will be explored in a highly interactive and collaborative computer lab setting.
-Previous programming experience may be helpful, but it is not required to take this course.
+Previous programming is not required to take this course.